hari-vickey/hari-vickey/README.md

-- 👋 Hi, I’m @HARIVIKINESH
+- 👋 Hi, I’m HARI VIKINESH
 - 👀 I’m interested in Mobile Robotics and Automation
 - 🌱 I’m currently pursuing B.E Mechatronics Engineering at Kongu Engineering College, Erode
 - 📫 You can reach me at any time through gmail harivikinesh@gmail.com